denis-migdal/ChartsHTML/README.md

 ### Bugs

-- default datalabel

 ### Features

+- hide -> hidden

+- show generated HTML => message to iframe => send outerHTML (+toggle contenteditable)
 - show example in doc (iframe to x?example="x" ?)

 - share components (clone)
 - move  components (remove and add)

+- charts.js raw options override ?

+- default color/tooltip/datalabel at graph level

-- if color starts with -- => use css prop computed value ? (requires to manually update)
+- if color starts with -- => use css prop computed value ? (requires to manually update ?) => use signal ?
+- dark mode => invert (do it yourself?)

 ### Refactors

+- LISS : replace attrs by signals ? (and raw_attrs for validation ?).
 - refactor internals
 - use signal/computedSignal (lazy eval)/effect
-  -> override computation in children classes ???
+  -> const computedSignal => computation use method that can be redefined.

 ### TS type errors